-GRAHAM LORD, DAILY TELEGRAPH : “Lesley Blanch has a mischievous chuckle, a girlish voice, precise enunciation and claims that The Wilder Shores of Love is popular because it sounds pornographic . . . .
-She loves the Arab world as much as her subjects did, and is just as romantic and exotic as they were . . .
+DAILY TELEGRAPH : “Lesley Blanch has a mischievous chuckle, a girlish voice, precise enunciation and claims that The Wilder Shores of Love is popular because it sounds pornographic . . . .
+She loves the Arab world as much as her subjects did . . .
 Blanch may be romantic but is never naïve”

 THE SABRES OF PARADISE, Conquest and Vengeance in the Caucasus